southoz/dArkOS-G80CA/README.md

 - Insert your ROM SD card
 - Boot the device
 - Press **START** → **Options** → **Advanced** → **Switch to SD2 for Roms**
-- DarkOS is expecting the following items to be on the firmware card EASYROMS partition:
-   - Themes folder `themes`
-   - BIOS folder `bios`
-- The `tools` folder needs to be copied from the firmware SD card EASYROMS partition to the ROMs SD card EASYROMS partition.

 ## 🎮 Controller / Key Mapping (SDL)